Zombatar33/Webstore/readme.md

 After logging in, the user can either log out or browse the available products.
 Products that are discounted will signal it with a text and the percentage of the discount.

 After clicking on a product, it will show the description of the product and you can also apply a coupon code.
 Only one coupon code can be active at a time.
+For now I have added two coupons to every product: `TEST1` and `TEST2`

 The user can then check if they already purchased the product by clicking on "Check purchase" or they can return back to the products screen.
 For the sake of simplicity, I didn't implement an actual payment method, but it could be done with either the Stripe API or PayPal API, and then validate if the purchase has been made or not.